 Contact us now to talk with an experienced product liability lawyer for a free case evaluation.
 At Marasco & Nesselbush, our attorneys have handled thousands of personal injury cases involving defective products throughout Rhode Island, as well as Massachusetts and Connecticut.

-Defective Product Lawyer for Product Defect Causes and Injuries
+Do I Need a Defective Product Lawyer for Product Defect Causes and Injuries?

 Manufacturers, distributors, retailers, suppliers, and others who sell products to consumers are responsible for injuries, illnesses, or deaths caused by their products.